eyalgolan/FlightControl/README.md

 The application can also connect with external servers and show their flights:

+The following image shows two seperate sites.
+Each site has its own internal server.
+The site on the left has the internal server of the site on the right as its external server.
+Simillary, the right site has the internal server of the left site as its external server.

 ![InteractingWithExternalServers](img/InteractingWithExternalServers.jpg)

 ### DB structure

 We use an in-memory SQL DB that contains several tables.
 We use seperate tables for internal and external flights to make our queries more efficient.

+The database structure is as follows:

 ![DBStructure](img/DBStructure.jpg)